tchapacan/globaltrends-landing-page/_pages/privacypolicy.md

 <br>

+## Delete of your data
+Do not hesitate to send us an email to the contact email address if you would like to ask me to fully delete all informations stored on our side as mentionned earlier in this privacy policy your email address.

 ## Changes to This Privacy Policy

 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.